 Take A Paraglider Tour in Cabo San Lucas

 Tour the skies of the Sea of Cortez with a powered paraglider from Cabo Sky Tours!
-With the help of a licensed pilot, you can take part in a short 10 to 12-minute Land’s End Sky Tour for just USD 60.
+With the help of a licensed pilot, you can participate in a short 10 to 12-minute Land’s End Sky Tour for just USD 60.
 Alternatively, you can delight in other rides lasting over an hour.

 Imagine how gorgeous the views would be from above as the humpbacks breach the waves!